Our Recycling Plan

 The Tire Disposal Loop

 Blown tires are a real problem at any motorsports facility — and in our local woods.
 Our solution is a closed-loop tire disposal program.
 Drivers will pay a mandatory $5 eco-fee per blown tire, keeping tires out of the environment and funding the operation.
-Those tires then go through an industrial shredder to produce premium rubber mulch, which we sell in bulk to local landscaping companies, playgrounds, and farms at $400 per ton.
+Those tires then go through an industrial shredder to produce premium rubber mulch, which we sell in bulk to local landscaping companies, playgrounds, and farms.

 Why This Matters for the County

 The recycling center isn't just a revenue stream — it's a direct response to common permit objections.
-No highway truck traffic.
-No tire dumping.
-No glass waste.
-Instead, we're turning potential liabilities into community assets and showing county planners that Olympic International Motorsports Park is built to operate responsibly for the long haul.
+Our plan eliminates highway truck traffic, tire dumping, and glass waste by turning these potential liabilities into community assets.
+We are committed to showing county planners that Olympic International Motorsports Park is designed to operate responsibly and sustainably for the long haul.

 When Does This Launch?